All Books

 by James C. Dobson

-Lead your strong-willed child with love, without breaking their spirit.
+Learn how to lead your strong-willed child with love, not break their spirit.

 Key Takeaways

-• Set firm boundaries while building mutual respect.
+• Set firm boundaries while showing love and respect.

 Who Should Read

-Parents struggling with a defiant or strong-willed child.
+Parents struggling with a defiant child who want to build respect.

 #17